310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Kuro pastinjured %}
-… Doesn’t matter.
+…Doesn’t matter.
 So, you done?
 Thanks, I appreciate it.

 I’m goin’ back to sleep now, so go to class already… Honor student.
 {% endbubble %}